Narcissism in the Digital Age: How Social Media and Technology Influence the Definition and Perception of Narcissistic Behavior

 Furthermore, the constant exposure to the carefully curated and often exaggerated versions of people’s lives on social media has led to a culture of comparison and envy, where individuals measure their own worth based on the success and happiness of others.
 This constant exposure to the seemingly perfect lives of others has led to an increase in feelings of inadequacy and a desire to present a more idealized version of oneself in order to compete with others.
 This focus on comparison and competition has further fueled narcissistic tendencies, as individuals become more focused on their own success and image rather than fostering genuine connections with others.

-See also The Art of Deception: How Narcissists Use Quotes to Manipulate Others
+See also The Art of Deception: 7 Quotes from Manipulative Narcissists

 The Connection Between Social Media and Narcissistic Personality Disorder